-I have Minnesota at the top of my list, along with Boston College, Boston University, Denver, Michigan, and Wisconsin.
-Combined, North Dakota and these six rivals have won 46 national titles, while all of the other college hockey teams in existence have won just 26.
+I have Minnesota at the top of my list, along with Boston College, Denver, Michigan and Wisconsin.

 But why else?
-Why are Boston College, Boston University, and Michigan on my list?
-And why has Denver become such a bitter feud while Wisconsin has cooled a bit?
+Why are Boston College and Michigan on my list?
+And why has Denver become such a bitter feud while Wisconsin, until this year, has cooled a bit?
 It all boils down to tournament time.

 And that leaves us with Minnesota.
 The 1979 title game between North Dakota and Minnesota, which Minnesota won 4-3, would set off a 25 year span (1980-2004) during which the two schools would not meet in the NCAA tournament.
 That’s astounding.
 During that time, Minnesota advanced to the national tournament 20 times (winning titles in 2002 and 2003), and North Dakota advanced to the national tournament 12 times (winning titles in 1980, 1982, 1987, 1997, and 2000), and yet they never played each other.

 North Dakota has somewhat atoned for the 1979 title game loss with NCAA victories over Minnesota in 2005 and 2007.